revorg7/DeepSparseSampling/README.md

 The results from experiments are then stored in SAVE_PATH_RAND folder, which can then be parsed using "plotter.py" to get plots.

 * The final Regret plots are given in 'finalPlots' folder for reference.
 These are the ones used in Appendix-D of the paper.
+L10 and L20 denote the size parameter of Deepsea environment, i.e, 10x10 and 20x20 respectively.

 ## Conclusion/Summary